The New Zealand climate is dominated by two main geographical features, the mountains, and the sea.

 From March to May the temperatures are a little cooler but the weather can be excellent and it is possible to swim in some places until April.
 While New Zealand’s native flora is evergreen, there are many introduced deciduous trees.
 Colorful changing leaves make autumn a scenic delight, especially in regions such as Central Otago and Hawke’s Bay.

-June to August bring colder weather to much of the country and more rain to most areas in the North Island.
+June to August are winter months in New Zealand and bring colder weather to much of the country and more rain to most areas in the North Island.
 Mountain ranges in both islands become snow-covered, providing beautiful vistas and excellent skiing.
 While the South Island has cooler winter temperatures, some areas of the island experience little rainfall in winter, so this is an excellent time to visit glaciers, mountains, and other areas of scenic beauty.

 From September to November, New Zealand’s spring weather can range from cold and frosty to warm and hot.
-Buds, blossoms, and other new growth bursts forth throughout the country and new born lambs frolic in the fields.
+Buds, blossoms, and other new growth burst forth throughout the country and newborn lambs frolic in the fields.
 If you’re into white water rafting, this is the time when melting spring snow makes river water levels excitingly high!